Transloadit

 $UDPServerRun 514

-Where to put these lines you say?
-Well, if HAProxy is the only service you need the UDP syslog port for, you could put/uncomment the lot in just one /etc/rsyslog.d/haproxy.conf file:
+Where to put these lines, you say?
+Well, if you are only using the UDP syslog port for the HAProxy service, you can put/uncomment the lot in just one /etc/rsyslog.d/haproxy.conf file:

 # .. otherwise consider putting these two in /etc/rsyslog.conf instead: